The best flexible pricing strategies for SaaS businesses

 It’s incredibly important to build customer relationships and provide real value when you use this primarily B2C SaaS pricing strategy.

-Pros and cons
+Pros and cons of penetration pricing

 As for pros, penetration pricing is a good strategy if your business is new and mostly unknown.
 By offering your product at a lower-than-usual price, you can outrun competitors and snag customers early.

-If you’re a more established business but subscriptions have lagged, penetration pricing can reinvigorate business for a time.
+If you’re a more established business but subscriptions have lagged, penetration pricing can reinvigorate a business for a time.
 However, you’ll want to ensure long-time customers know the lower prices are temporary so they don’t feel cheated.

 As for cons, penetration pricing is not a wise long-term SaaS pricing strategy.
 It’s simply unsustainable.
 You’ll need to use it for only a set period, then find another long-term strategy to maintain your gains.